 Overview

 The mission of the graduate program is to provide an interdisciplinary foundation for the study of Latin America, the Caribbean, Spain, and Portugal.
-The University of Wisconsin Madison is nationally recognized for excellence in research and teaching on these regions.
+University of Wisconsin Madison is nationally recognized for excellence in research and teaching on these regions.

 The Latin American, Caribbean and Iberian Studies program includes a core faculty of more than 130 members and course offerings in 41 disciplines and professional schools, including agricultural and applied economics, anthropology, business, community and environmental sociology, comparative literature, environmental studies, gender and women's studies, geography, history, law, music, political science, population health, Quechua, Yucatec Maya, sociology, and Spanish and Portuguese.